falko/camunda.org/README.md

 In order to start hacking the camunda.org homepage, you first need to setup DocPad and Grunt:

 1. Install [node.js](http://nodejs.org/).
+2. Open a terminal, navigate to the `site/` folder and type `npm install`.
-2. Install [grunt-cli](http://gruntjs.com) globally with `npm install -g grunt-cli`.
+3. Install [grunt-cli](http://gruntjs.com) globally with `npm install -g grunt-cli`.
-3. Optional: Install docpad via `npm install -g docpad` if you want to have it globally available in your path.
+4. Optional: Install docpad via `npm install -g docpad` if you want to have it globally available in your path.

 Once all tools are installed, you can build the site: